Senseye-X1/arch-install/README.md

 removed gnome-themes-extra, lxappearance-gtk3, zsh

 could rofi cause it?

-try dmenu?
+No errors so far with dmenu.